qhc99/CppWorkspace/README.md

 # Known issues

 1. `chip8` cannot run in the headless environment.
-1. There is no standalone debugger for `rt_cuda` on windows so its generation is disabled for build type `Debug AND Windows`.
+1. `rt_cuda` device code cannot be debugged in vscode, so `Debug` build is disabled on windows..